 MTB full-face helmets are typically made from lightweight and durable materials such as polycarbonate, ABS (Acrylonitrile Butadiene Styrene), or carbon fiber.

-Consider the construction and quality of the helmet, including the thickness of the shell, the number of layers, and the type of foam used for impact absorption.
+Consider the construction and quality of the helmet, including the shell thickness, the number of layers, and the type of foam used for impact absorption.

 Visor and goggles compatibility